npetty/spark-log-processing/README.md

 * While I'll made an assumption about the requirements leading toward a stand-alone Spark instance, I would have like use docker compose to build a cluster and submit the job.
 I did get this working in a lab environment, but was not able to wire it all up for efficient deployment.

+4. *Scaladocs*
+* This was on my list the whole time, but I did not get to it.
+This would be another quick activity to provide more detail.

 ## Skip To The Result